-Historically, the Toronto Raptors have built their teams through the NBA Draft, and two members of the Raptors 2020 postseason roster were selected by the franchise in the first round.
+Historically, the Toronto Raptors have built their teams through the NBA Draft, and three members of the Raptors 2020-21 roster were selected by the franchise in the first round.

 Since the Raptors' inception in 1995, the team has made 25 first-round picks in the annual draft.
 Of the selections, just four (Antawn Jamison, Jonathan Bender, Kareem Rush and Roy Hibbert) were traded before appearing with the team.

 Toronto has drafted eight players in the first round that would go on to earn All-Rookie team honours, two of which were named the Rookie of the Year.